freeCodeCamp/news-legacy/src/pages/our-nonprofit-needed-a-cheaper-way-to-send-email-blasts-so-we-engineered-one.md

 ### Mail for Good is the cheapest way to send high-deliverability email.

-<span class="markup--quote markup--p-quote is-other" name="anon_4cd5fce60f24" data-creator-ids="anon">It’s free and open source.
+It’s free and open source.
 You just need a server to run it on.
 We run it on a $10 per month cloud server.
 You could do that, too.
-Or you could just run it on one of your existing servers for free.</span>
+Or you could just run it on one of your existing servers for free.

 Then you pay Amazon $1 per 10,000 emails sent through their Simple Email Service.